DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 In addition, researchers who use the RStudio IDE can submit with their data a file with extensions such as  .Rproj or .Rmd.
 The .Rproj data contains metadata that are project oriented, it stores environment and variable  pertinent to a given project. .Rmd file stands for R markdown  and this file contains scripts and instruction for  customized output.
 While the file itself can be opened in a word document, dynamically created output, such  as executing scripts, tables, and plots, works only in RStudio.

-# Appendix A - R filetype CURATED checklist
+# Appendix A filetype CURATED checklist

 **CHECK Step**